briandorsey/partisci/doc/index.rst

 ====================================

 ..
 WARNING::
-   This project is using readme driven development and has not been implemented yet.
+   This project is using readme driven development and has not been fully implemented yet.

 Where is your software installed?
 Is version X still in use anywhere?